• The rich and interesting story of Phu Quoc.

 Image source: daisyresort.com

 Phu Quoc, Vietnam is also commonly known as the “Pearl Island” (“đảo ngọc”), due in large part to its thriving pearl farming industry.
 It is also known as “99 Mountain Island” (“99 núi”), due to its network of mountainous ridges that descend from the northern part of the island to the south.

-Most Phu Quoc Island “things to do”, are based around rest and relaxation especially since Phu Quoc weather is usually outdoor activity-friendly.
-To show how in-demand the island is becoming, very recently an Indian billionaire couple chose Phu Quoc as the location for a massive wedding party that lasted a week, with more than 700 guests and over 150 performers.
-However, for those who love digging into a bit of history, there is plenty to learn about this mysterious destination.
+Most Phu Quoc Island “things to do” are based around rest and relaxation especially since Phu Quoc weather is usually outdoor activity-friendly.
+To show how in-demand the island is becoming, recently an Indian billionaire couple chose Phu Quoc as the location for a massive wedding party that lasted a week, with more than 700 guests and over 150 performers.
+However, for those who love digging into a bit of history, here is some historical background to this mysterious destination.

 Image source: lighthousehotel.vn

 An Important Jewel in the History of a Vietnamese Dynasty

 The appropriately named Phu Quoc island, meaning “fertile” or “thriving land,” has a rich and interesting story.
 Around 1680, a Chinese merchant named Mac Thien Tu had an opportunity to develop a large part of the southern coast of Cambodia.
 As a major part of this process, he linked Phu Quoc island as one of seven trading centres that welcomed European commerce, especially from Portugal.
 During this time, Phu Quoc had considerable growth in several industries, especially the fishing industry.